Skip to Main Content

 Licenses to Carry (LTC)

-A license to carry may be issued if the applicant is not legally ineligible under the standards described in the Firearm Prohibitions in Massachusetts section, is not found unsuitable, and has good reason to fear injury to themselves or their property, or for any other reason including carrying of firearms for use in sport or target practice only.11 For more about license to carry standards, see the Concealed Weapon Permitting section.
+A license to carry may be issued if the applicant is not legally ineligible under the standards described in the Firearm Prohibitions in Massachusetts section, is not found unsuitable.
+If the licensing authority denies the applicant, it must notify the applicant of the reason for the denial in writing.13 For more about license to carry standards, see the Concealed Weapon Permitting section.

 License Application Process

-In the application process for either a FID or a license to carry, the licensing authority must forward one copy of the application and one copy of the applicant’s fingerprints to the colonel of state police (“colonel”) who must, within 30 days, advise the licensing authority, in writing, of any disqualifying criminal record, and whether there is reason to believe that the applicant is otherwise disqualified from possessing a FID or license to carry.12 The colonel shall utilize files maintained by the Department of Mental Health, the Department of Probation “and statewide and nationwide criminal justice, warrant and protection order information systems and files including, but not limited to,” the National Instant Criminal Background Check System (“NICS”).13 The licensing authority has 40 days from the date an application is submitted to approve or deny the application for a FID or license to carry.14
+In the application process for either a FID or a license to carry, the licensing authority must forward one copy of the application and one copy of the applicant’s fingerprints to the colonel of state police (“colonel”) who must, within 30 days, advise the licensing authority, in writing, of any disqualifying criminal record, and whether there is reason to believe that the applicant is otherwise disqualified from possessing a FID or license to carry.14 The colonel shall utilize files maintained by the department of probation “and statewide and nationwide criminal justice, warrant and protection order information systems and files including, but not limited to,” the National Instant Criminal Background Check System (“NICS”).15

-“The licensing authority may also make inquiries concerning the applicant to: (i) the commissioner of the department of criminal justice information services relative to any disqualifying condition and records of purchases, sales, rentals, leases and transfers of weapons or ammunition concerning the applicant; (ii) the commissioner of probation relative to any record contained within the department of probation or the statewide domestic violence record keeping system concerning the applicant; and (iii) the commissioner of the Department of Mental Health relative to whether the applicant is a suitable person to possess firearms or is not a suitable person to possess firearms.
-The director or commissioner to whom the licensing authority makes such inquiry shall provide prompt and full cooperation for that purpose in any investigation of the applicant.”15
+Additionally, “[t]he licensing authority shall make inquiries concerning the applicant to: (i) the commissioner of the department of criminal justice information services relative to any disqualifying condition, any prior permit, card or license information, any record of restraint and application for hospitalization…and records of purchases, sales, rentals, leases and transfers of firearms or ammunition concerning the applicant; (ii) the commissioner of probation relative to any record contained within the department of probation or the statewide domestic violence record keeping system concerning the applicant; and (iii) the commissioner of mental health relative to whether the applicant is a suitable person to possess firearms….”16

-An FID is generally valid for six years from the date of issue.16 A license to carry is similarly valid for not more than six years from the date of issue.17
+An FID is generally valid for six years from the date of issue.19 A license to carry is similarly valid for not more than six years from the date of issue.20

 MEDIA REQUESTS